storageos/storageos.github.io/_docs/install/cloud/azure.md

 First, make sure the [StorageOS CLI]({%link _docs/reference/cli/index.md %}) has
 been installed on your local machine.

-Once the Kubernetes cluster is available, use [Helm](https://helm.sh/) to install StorageOS.
+Once the Kubernetes cluster is available, you can proceed to install the Helm client [client]({%link https://docs.helm.sh/using_helm/#installing-helm %}) in your machine.

+The Kubernetes cluster has got tiller add on enabled, hence the helm server is running.

 Once Helm is installed and configured for the cluster, checkout the StorageOS Helm Chart and install: